 We all like to spoil our animals, but it can cause serious issues with their health.
-Too many scratch grains, treats, and fatty foods will create problems for your flock.
+Too many scratch grains treats, and fatty foods will create problems for your flock.
 Because the hens like these foods best, they will consume as much of them as they can, leaving their layer rations in the feed dish.
-That may lead to thin shelled eggs, fewer eggs, and possibly even no eggs at all!
+That may lead to thin-shelled eggs, fewer eggs, and possibly even no eggs at all!
 The extra calories and fat is stored as fatty tissue under the skin on their breast and in their abdomen.
-A fat hen can’t produce eggs like a hen that is a healthy weight.
+A fat hen can’t produce eggs like a hen which is a healthy weight.
 So don’t give your chickens more than a very small handful when you call them in to roost at night.
-You may give a bit more of the high calorie foods, such as corn and sunflower seeds, in the winter if your hens are trying to stay warm.
+You may give a bit more of the high-calorie foods, such as corn and sunflower seeds, in the winter if your hens are trying to stay warm.

 Always keep fresh, clean water available for your flock.
 A lack of water will reduce production due to dehydration.
 Remember, the hen needs to maintain her own health first and egg production suffers if she doesn’t have enough water in her system.

-Keep crushed oyster shell available free choice so that your hens may consume extra calcium if they are not getting enough from their feed.
-If they have oyster shell, plenty of layer feed, and they are laying thin shelled eggs, or very few eggs, try adding more vitamin D3 to their diet.
-This vitamin is necessary for proper absorption of calcium.
+Keep crushed oyster shells available free choice so that your hens may consume extra calcium if they are not getting enough from their feed.
+If they have oyster shells, plenty of layer feed, and they are laying thin-shelled eggs, or very few eggs, try adding more vitamin D3 to their diet.
+This vitamin is necessary for the proper absorption of calcium.

 I have attempted to mix up my own chicken feed in order to save money, but with pretty poor results.
 Egg production slumped and the shells were very thin.
 I think if you are able to grind your home-raised grains and add in the necessary vitamins and minerals, you could produce your own feed for less.

 If you are interested in joining a buying club that sells natural chicken feed options, check to see if Azure Standard (#ad) delivers to your area.